officelearn/azure-docs.sv-se/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

     }
     ```

 3. Skapa en variabel för sökparametrarna.
-Lägg till din marknads kod efter `mkt=`.
-Marknads koden är det land som du gör begäran från.
-Lägg också till ditt stavnings kontroll läge efter `&mode=`.
-Läge är antingen `proof` (fångar de flesta stavnings-och grammatikfel) eller `spell` (fångar upp de flesta stavfel men inte lika många grammatiska fel).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```csharp
     static string params_ = "mkt=en-US&mode=proof";